pratikkadam22/Wisconsin-Benchmark-Impl/README.md

 # PROJECT PART 1
 By: Pratik Kadam & Samarth Kedilaya

+## Instructions:
+The main files are in the directory "src/com/dbimpl/dbwiscops".
+The "main.java" file consists of the main code for data generation.
+While the "DbAdapter.java" file in the dao folder consists of the Database connection configurations.

 ## Brief Description:
 The main objective of this part 1 of the project was to generate data based on the Wisconsin Benchmark specification.
 The data is generated using a script developed in Java Programming language.
 Once the data is generated, we loaded that into our PostgreSQL database.